How does Teamwork Analytics deal with Microsoft Graph Throttling?

 Customers cannot control this behaviour, it is automatically handled in the Teamwork Analytics application.

 Both Microsoft and Modality Systems use the term ‘Active Users’ in reporting.
-The Modality Systems definition of an active user is one that has sent a message to a channel in the last 30 days.
+The Modality Systems definition of an active user is one that has sent a message to a channel (e.g. in a Team) in the last 30 days.
+It was a deliberate decision to focus on “active” for collaboration, however we have been asked to also consider Private Chat, Meetings and Calling activity.

 The Microsoft definition of Active User changes depending on the report being viewed.
 For more information, see Microsoft Teams analytics and reporting.